-Welcome to Wellington port, officially known as “Windy Wellington”!
+Welcome to Wellington Port, officially known as “Windy Wellington”!

-New Zealand’s capital city of Wellington is known for its museums, art galleries, beautiful gardens, delicious food, and a great variety of things to do.
+New Zealand’s capital city Wellington is known for its museums, art galleries, beautiful gardens, delicious food, and a great variety of things to do.
 The city sits at the southernmost point of New Zealand’s North Island on the Cook Strait and boasts a stunning natural harbor surrounded by hills and mountains.
+In this Wellington cruise travel guide, I share with you:

-Check out other ports of New Zealand: Milford Sound, Auckland, Napier, Tauranga, Bay of Islands, Dunedin, Akaroa, Picton
+Visit also our cruise port guides to Milford Sound, Auckland, Napier, Tauranga, Bay of Islands, Dunedin, Akaroa, Picton

-Wellington Port Info
+Wellington Port Overview

-Aotea Quay
+1. Aotea Quay

-Normally, the port authorities provide a free shuttle bus to downtown Wellington (a 10-15 minutes drive) that runs frequently throughout the day.
+- Normally, the port authorities provide a free shuttle bus to downtown Wellington (a 10-15 minute drive) that runs frequently throughout the day.
 There is only one shuttle that provides a ramp and you will need to check in advance the schedule for the pick-up and drop-off point downtown.
 The shuttle bus drops you right in the heart of the city.

-Taxis are available outside on the pier.
+- Taxis are available outside on the pier.

-Queens Wharf
+2. Queens Wharf

-Overseas Terminal
+3. Overseas Terminal

 Rarely used, this terminal can accommodate small ships.

 - Local time may be different than your ship’s time, so make sure you set your watch accordingly for every day ashore (you’ll be advised onboard).
-Make sure you keep your watch on the ship’s time; the city is very busy, so always consider a minimum of an hour prior to returning onboard.

-The currency in New Zealand is the New Zealand dollar (NZD or NZ$).
-1 US dollar equals 1.42 NZD.
+- The currency in New Zealand is the New Zealand dollar (NZD or NZ$).
+1 US dollar equals 1.61 NZD.
 Currency converter

-10 Best Things to Do in Wellington Port of Call
+10 Best Things to Do in Wellington Port

 1. Ride the Iconic Wellington Cable Car